eva-butler/Notes/Machine_Learning_CS4774.md

 - you can just mess around wiht combos of attributes to see if you can make higher coorelations

 ##### (4) Prepare the Data for Machine Learning Algorithms
+DO NOT DO THIS MANUALLY!!
+CREATE FUNCTIONS TO DO THIS FOR YOU!!
+- This will allow you to reproduce these transformations easily on any dataset (e.g., the next time you get a fresh dataset).
+- You will gradually build a library of transformation functions that you can reuse in future projects.
+- You can use these functions in your live system to transform the new data before feeding it to your algorithms.
+- This will make it possible for you to easily try various transformations and see which combination of transformations works best.

+Clean the Data:
+- Get rid of the corresponding districts.
+- Get rid of the whole attribute.
+- Set the missing values to some value (zero, the mean, the median, etc.).
+This is called imputation.
+THese can be handled with dropna(), drop(), and fillna()

+        housing.dropna(subset=["total_bedrooms"], inplace=True)  # option 1

+        housing.drop("total_bedrooms", axis=1)  # option 2

+        median = housing["total_bedrooms"].median()  # option 3
+        housing["total_bedrooms"].fillna(median, inplace=True)

+Imputation
+- Simple Imputer

+        from sklearn.impute import SimpleImputer

+        imputer = SimpleImputer(strategy="median")
+  - Missing values can also be replaced with the mean value (strategy="mean"), or with the most frequent value (strategy="most_frequent"), or with a constant value (strategy="constant", fill_value=…​).
+The last two strategies support non-numerical data.
+- KNNImputer: replaces each missing value with the mean of the k-nearest neighbors’ values for that feature.
+The distance is based on all the available features.
+- IterativeImputer: trains a regression model per feature to predict the missing values based on all the other available features.
+It then trains the model again on the updated data, and repeats the process several times, improving the models and the replacement values at each iteration.

+Handling Text and Categorical Attributes
+- OrdinalEncoder: meant for categorical variables

+        from sklearn.preprocessing import OrdinalEncoder

+        ordinal_encoder = OrdinalEncoder()
+        housing_cat_encoded = ordinal_encoder.fit_transform(housing_cat)
+- OneHot Encoding: sort of picks on one variable.
+To fix this issue, a common solution is to create one binary attribute per category: one attribute equal to 1 when the category is "<1H OCEAN" (and 0 otherwise), another attribute equal to 1 when the category is "INLAND" (and 0 otherwise), and so on.
+This is called one-hot encoding, because only one attribute will be equal to 1 (hot), while the others will be 0 (cold).
+OneHotEncoder output one column per learned category, in the right order.

+        from sklearn.preprocessing import OneHotEncoder

+        cat_encoder = OneHotEncoder()
+        housing_cat_1hot = cat_encoder.fit_transform(housing_cat)

+Feature Scaling and Transformation:
+- min-max scaling:  is the simplest: for each attribute, the values are shifted and rescaled so that they end up ranging from 0 to 1.
+This is performed by subtracting the min value and dividing by the difference between the min and the max.
+Scikit-Learn provides a transformer called MinMaxScaler for this.
+It has a feature_range hyperparameter that lets you change the range if, for some reason, you don’t want 0–1

+        from sklearn.preprocessing import MinMaxScaler

+        min_max_scaler = MinMaxScaler(feature_range=(-1, 1))
+        housing_num_min_max_scaled = min_max_scaler.fit_transform(housing_num)
+- Standardization: first it subtracts the mean value (so standardized values have a zero mean), then it divides the result by the standard deviation (so standardized values have a standard deviation equal to 1).
+Unlike min-max scaling, standardization does not restrict values to a specific range.
+This is like what we do in stats

+        from sklearn.preprocessing import StandardScaler

+        std_scaler = StandardScaler()
+        housing_num_std_scaled = std_scaler.fit_transform(housing_num)

+- TIP: When a feature’s distribution has a heavy tail (i.e., when values far from the mean are not exponentially rare), both min-max scaling and standardization will squash most values into a small range.
+Machine learning models generally don’t like this at all, as you will see in Chapter 4.
+So before you scale the feature, you should first transform it to shrink the heavy tail, and if possible to make the distribution roughly symmetrical.
+For example, a common way to do this for positive features with a heavy tail to the right is to replace the feature with its square root (or raise the feature to a power between 0 and 1).
+If the feature has a really long and heavy tail, such as a power law distribution, then replacing the feature with its logarithm may help.

+Custom Transformers !! dont really understand this come back and read more thouroughly

+you can create custom transformers like this. this is a log transformer:

+        from sklearn.preprocessing import FunctionTransformer

+        log_transformer = FunctionTransformer(np.log, inverse_func=np.exp)
+        log_pop = log_transformer.transform(housing[["population"]])

+Transformation Pipelines: